Can LLMs Accurately Score Medical Diagnoses and Clinical Reasoning?: Panel-LLM Jury Inter-rater Agreement

-To evaluate the consistency of the judgments provided by the various evaluators relative to the primary panels, we calculate two complementary statistics of inter-rater agreement.
-In Table~\ref{tab:rho_kappa}, we report the agreement between each evaluator and the primary panel using two standard metrics: Spearman's $\rho$, defined as the Pearson correlation coefficient between rank variables, is a non-parametric measure of agreement of orderings and is insensitive to calibration errors~\cite{spearman_proof_1987}; quadratic weighted Cohen’s $\kappa$ quantifies absolute agreement and allows for weighting of ordinal differences~\cite{cohen_coefficient_1960,fleiss_equivalence_1973}.
-There is fair to moderate agreement between the primary panels and the \lj models, with consistently better agreement than between the primary and re-score panels.
-Across all \lj models and all metrics, inter-rate agreement is highest for the diagnosis score and lowest for the differential diagnosis score.
-Notably, the \LJ has the highest Spearman’s $\rho$ and o3 the highest Cohen's $\kappa$ compared to all other evaluators, including the human re-score panels.
+To evaluate the consistency of the judgments provided by the LLM Jury and re-score panels relative to the primary panels, we calculate two complementary inter-rater agreement metrics.
+In Table~\ref{tab:rho_kappa}, we report the agreement between each evaluator and the primary panel using: Spearman's $\rho$, defined as the Pearson correlation coefficient between rank variables, which is a non-parametric measure of agreement of orderings and is insensitive to calibration errors~\cite{spearman_proof_1987}; And, quadratic weighted Cohen’s $\kappa$, which quantifies absolute agreement and allows for weighting of ordinal differences~\cite{cohen_coefficient_1960,fleiss_equivalence_1973}.
+There is fair to moderate agreement between the \lj and the primary panels, with consistently better agreement than between the re-score and the primary panels.
+We note that the diagnoses evaluated by the re-score panels represent a small subset of those evaluated by the LLM Jury, and the observed differences are not all statistically significant.
+Across all \lj models and all metrics, inter-rater agreement is highest for the diagnosis score and lowest for the differential diagnosis score.
+Notably, the \LJ has the highest Spearman’s $\rho$ and o3 the highest Cohen's $\kappa$ compared to all other evaluators, including the re-score panels.

 Figure~\ref{fig:spearman-vs-cohen-2-by-2} shows Spearman's $\rho$ versus Cohen's $\kappa$ between the two evaluator groups, human and LLM.
 Across all scores, there is a strong positive association between metrics.
 However, Spearman’s $\rho$ is marginally higher than weighted Cohen’s $\kappa$ for the human panels vs \lj models (blue), indicating greater ordinal alignment than absolute agreement.
 This is consistent with the observation that the \lj models give, on average, lower scores compared to the primary panels, Section~\ref{sec:summary-stats}.
 Across all scores except for the diagnosis score, the primary vs the re-score panels (orange) exhibit the poorest agreement compared to any other evaluator pairs, consistent with Figure~\ref{fig:CMs}.
 For the diagnosis score, the worst inter-rater agreement was between the re-score panels and Gemini 2.5 Pro.
 The agreement between the \lj models (green) is high across all scores.
 Gemini 2.5 Pro and Opus 4.1 had the lowest overall inter-rater agreement, while the highest overall inter-rater agreement was between o3 and either Gemini 2.5 Pro or Opus 4.1.